QuarkNerd/blog/godds/_posts/2016-05-18-make-banking-talk.md

 author: godds
 title: Make Banking Talk
 image: godds/assets/featured/make-banking-talk.png
-summary: "Conversational Commerce drastically re-images the way services are delivered to customers by moving interactions with them into chat, messaging or other natural language interfaces such as voice.
+summary: "Conversational Commerce drastically re-imagines the way services are delivered to customers by moving interactions with them into chat, messaging or other natural language interfaces such as voice.
 The following video captures some of our initial thoughts on how this might apply to financial services."
 tags:
   - author-featured
   - featured